The Adventure of the Illustrious Client: Plot

 Sir James Damery comes to see Holmes and Watson about his illustrious client's problem (the client's identity is never revealed to the reader, although Watson finds out at the end of the story; it is heavily implied to be King Edward VII).
 General de Merville's young daughter Violet has fallen in love with the roguish and sadistic Austrian Baron Adelbert Gruner, who Damery and Holmes are convinced is a shameless philanderer and a murderer.
-The victim was his last wife, of whose murder he was acquitted owing to a legal technicality and a witness's untimely death.
+His victim was his last wife, of whose murder he was acquitted owing to a legal technicality and a witness's untimely death.
 She met her end in the Splügen Pass.
 Holmes also finds out that the Baron has expensive tastes and is a collector and a recognised authority on Chinese pottery.

 Holmes's first step is to see Gruner, who is amused to see Holmes trying to "play a hand with no cards in it".
 The Baron will not be moved and claims that his charm is more potent than even a post-hypnotic suggestion in conditioning Violet's mind to reject anything bad that might be said about him.
 Gruner tells the story of Le Brun, a French agent who was crippled for life after being beaten by thugs after making similar inquiries into the Baron's personal business.

 Holmes gets some help with his mission in the form of Shinwell Johnson, a former criminal who now acts as an informer for Holmes in London's underworld.
-Johnson rakes up Miss Kitty Winter, the Baron's last mistress, who was ruined because of it.
-She is bent on revenge, and will do anything to help Holmes.
+Johnson rakes up Miss Kitty Winter, the Baron's last mistress, who remains bitter at his treatment of her.
+She is bent on revenge and will do anything to help Holmes.
 Kitty tells Holmes that the Baron "collects women" and chronicles his conquests in a book.
 Holmes realises that this book, written in Gruner's own hand, is the key to curing Violet of her devotion to the scoundrel.
 Kitty tells Holmes that this book is kept in the Baron's study.

 First, Holmes goes to see Violet, bringing Kitty with him, but Violet is proof against Holmes's words.
 Kitty then makes it clear that Violet might end up ruined, or murdered, by Gruner if she continues.
 Violet still stands firm, and the meeting ends with Holmes narrowly averting a public scene involving the enraged Kitty.